memtest86plus/memtest86plus/README.md

 Once booted, PCMemTest will initialise its display, then pause for a few seconds to allow the user to configure its operation.
-If no key is pressed, it will automatically start running all tests using all available CPU cores, continuing indefinitely until the user reboots or halts the machine.
+If no key is pressed, it will automatically start running all tests using a single CPU core, continuing indefinitely until the user reboots or halts the machine.

 At startup, and when running tests, PCMemTest responds to the following keys:

   * F1
     * enters the configuration menu
+  * F2
+    * toggles detection and use of multiple CPU cores (SMP)
   * Space
     * toggles scroll lock (stops/starts error message scrolling)
   * Enter